Read in: Nederlands

 To make a step towards proactive acquisition, a third step on the model of data-maturity, it is most important that the different phases in the talent journey are connected to each other.
 By connecting the website, ATS and HR system you provide insights throughout the whole talent journey.
 This provides opportunities to proactively use data.

-For example: When the traffic to your site is low in the first phase of the journey (Reach), it is in an early stage clear that the hiring manager cannot perform any presumptions in the last phase of the journey (Hire).
+For example: When the traffic to your site is low in the first phase of the journey (Reach), it is already in an early stage clear that the hiring manager cannot perform any presumptions in the last phase of the journey (Hire).
 Time to take action!
 But, preferably not by a boost of traffic from a job board: we know that this causes a high rejection-rate for specific types of vacancies.

 Predicting the quality of a candidate

-The moment you effectively connected all your systems and proactively start working with the available data, it is time to think about the next step: predictive analyses.
+The moment you effectively connect all your systems and proactively start working with the available data, it is time to think about the next step: predictive analyses.
 How do you start with gathering a large data set to make sure you can make predictions for the future based on this data?
 The fourth step in the model, the predictive phase, helps you to predict the quality of an applicant before they enter your ATS.

 In our last blog of this sequence we will tell you all about predictive analytics.
 Stay tuned!